Abuse Articles

 Neglect

-Neglect can happen to someone of any age.
-It is the failure to provide basic needs.
-Neglect often happens in child abuse cases, where the parents or guardians fail to provide for the child’s basic needs such as food, shelter, clothing, education, or medical care.
-Neglect can happen to older adults and the disabled community as well.
+Neglect is characterized by the failure to provide for a dependent’s needs.
+It may be most common in child abuse cases, where parents or guardians do not provide for the child’s basic needs, such as food, shelter, clothing, education, or medical care.
+It can also occur emotionally when a caregiver does not offer love or affection to their child.
+Neglect can also happen to older adults and the disabled community because these individuals may rely on others to care for them daily.

-Child abuse is the intentional or unintentional harm of a minor, a person under the age of 18.
-It is heartbreaking, and it happens to many children.
-Forms of child abuse include physical, emotional, sexual, and neglect.
-Symptoms of child abuse include:
+Child abuse is the intentional or unintentional harm of a minor— a person under the age of 18.
+Child abuse includes physical, emotional, and sexual abuse and neglect.
+Children who have been abused might show some or all the following signs:

 - Withdrawal from activities with peers